Xilinx/Vitis-Tutorials/README.md

 				<a href="https://github.com/Xilinx/Vitis_Accel_Examples">Vitis Acceleration Examples</a>
 			</td>
 			<td >
-				The examples in this repository illustrates specific scenarios related to host code and kernel programming through small working examples.
+				The example designs in this repository illustrate specific scenarios related to host code and kernel programming through small working examples.
 They can get you started with Vitis acceleration application coding and optimization.
 			</td>
 		</tr>
 		<tr>